nci/scores/docs/maintainer.md

 Information relevant for package maintenance

+## This section covers the process for making a release from the develop branch

+1. Run through the notebooks manually
+2. Run the unit tests
+3. Prepare the merge request in github (do not do a rebase merge to main)
+4. Check readthedocs rebuilds correctly
+5. Prepare the PyPI update (should move to a Github Action)
+6. Perform the PyPI update (should move to a Github Action)

 ## This section covers how to build the documentation

 1. Tech stack for the documentation